Local Leaders Support Environmental Conservation

 Two baby Lake Sturgeon currently reside in an aquarium in our office.
 Not for long!
 At the ninth annual Sturgeon Festival on June 4 at the Fort Gratiot Light Station Park, the sturgeon will be hand-released into the waters of Lake Huron.
 This year, two local leaders have agreed to provide their names to these special sturgeon!
 St. Clair County Commissioner Chair Jeff Bohm and Port Huron Mayor Pauline Repp had a “friendly competition” to have the sturgeon named after them and in turn be given the honor to release the sturgeon.
 The public voted on whether the sturgeon should be named Jeff or Pauline by donating to the Friends of the St. Clair River in increments between $15 and $150.

 We wanted to do something fun and unique in our 15th year as an organization, and also, it is our first time caring for this threatened species.
 We know the Mayor and the County Commissioner Chair value the health of our environment and want to protect it for the next generation.
 We appreciate they agreed to this fun contest in honor of restoration work taking place in the St. Clair River.

 All funds go towards supporting Friends conservation and education work.
-Votes will be tallied from donations and the winner will be announced on May 25.
 The winner will hand-release the baby sturgeon during Sturgeon Festival!